-Nonrefundable license fees paid to us are recognized as revenue upon delivery of the license provided there are no unsatisfied performance obligations in the arrangement.
-License revenue has historically been generated from our out-license agreements with Novartis Pharma AG, or Novartis, and Orchard Therapeutics Limited, or Orchard.
-Under our out-licensing agreements we may also recognize revenue from potential future milestone payments and royalties.
-We may also receive potential future milestone payments and royalties from our non-exclusive out-license agreement with BMS executed on May 8, 2020.
+Non-refundable license fees paid to us are recognized as revenue upon delivery of the license provided there are no unsatisfied performance obligations in the arrangement.
+License revenue has historically been generated from out-license agreements, under which we may also recognize revenue from potential future milestone payments and royalties.